Stories

 United Against Racism

-This trial is about more than just a single incident – it is an opportunity to come together and put racism on trial in Rapid City.
+This trial is about more than just the incident at the Grand Gateway Hotel – it is an opportunity to come together and put racism on trial in Rapid City.
 There are many people in Rapid City, both Native and non-Native, who want to build a more inclusive and welcoming community for everyone.
 This case shows that Native people and our allies will not stop seeking justice, inclusion, and equity for our communities.
 As Dr. Valeriah Big Eagle, Director of He Sapa Initiatives at NDN Collective, shared last year in her open letter to the Rapid City Community:

 “Accountability for the Grand Gateway Hotel is just one part of this journey toward justice, but a necessary and powerful step forward toward creating a world where all of our Indigenous children, relatives, and elders know they are seen, deeply valued, and empowered to live their best lives.”